navikt/sykmeldinger-arbeidsgiver/README.md

 [![Deploy to dev and prod](https://github.com/navikt/sykmeldinger-arbeidsgiver/actions/workflows/deploy.yml/badge.svg)](https://github.com/navikt/sykmeldinger-arbeidsgiver/actions/workflows/deploy.yml)

 # sykmeldinger-arbeidsgiver

-This project contains the application code and infrastructure for sykmeldinger-arbeidsgiver
+This repo is archived, the functionality has been moved to dinesykmeldte-backend This project contains the application code and infrastructure for sykmeldinger-arbeidsgiver

 ## Technologies used